Your next level of success

 Most people aren't underperforming because they lack ability, intelligence, or drive.

-Over time, we mistake this version for who we are.
 We organize our lives around it.
 We perform through it.
 We succeed through it.
 We defend it.

 And eventually, we forget it was never truly us.